|

 -

-Objective: For Amateurs worldwide to contact as many stations in Indiana as possible on the 160, 80, 40, 20, 15 and 10 meter Amateur bands.
+possible on the 160, 80, 40, 20, 15 and 10 meter Amateur bands.

 -

-UTC Sunday the first full weekend of May.
+at 0259 UTC Sunday the first full weekend of May.

-(Saturday noon to midnight EDT or 11am to 11pm CDT.)
+(Saturday 11am to 11pm EDT or 10am to 10pm CDT.)

-For 2008, this is May 3-4.
+For 2024, this is May 4-5.

-All stations may operate the full 12-
+All stations may operate the full 12-hour period.

 -